 For example, imagine that someone started talking to you while you were trying to finish watching an episode of a TV show.
 Chances are good that you didn’t hear much of what they said to you.
 Your brain prioritized the sound of the TV over that person’s voice because your goal was to finish watching the show.

-A 2008 study put this concept to the test by asking participants to pay attention to sounds in one ear but not in the other.
+A put this concept to the test by asking participants to pay attention to sounds in one ear but not in the other.
 The investigators then played different pitches in each ear at the same time and asked the participants to note any changes in pitch in the ear they were asked to focus on.

 MRI scans of the participants’ brains showed that they heard the sounds in each ear.
 However, when they were detecting changes in the specified ear, they ignored the sound in the other ear.